lwfcoin/api-documentation/README.md

 ###Informations
 Initial Written by List Team<br />
-Ported to Shift-Github Repo by LeChuckDE
+Ported to Oxycoin-Github Repo by LeChuckDE